 (2) live an integrated life so that they can

 (3) achieve professional success without sabotaging their lives.

 I have scrutinized my tribe and simplified my value proposition.
 I am committed to clarity and will ensure that everything I produce is aligned to this value proposition.

-Why: I believe that believe that ultimate success is not driven simply from professional accolades or monetary gain.
+Why: I believe that ultimate success is not driven simply from professional accolades or monetary gain.
 Ultimate success is about living to one’s full potential.

 How: To live to our full potential and succeed in all aspects of our lives, we must integrate our lives.
 I believe that in order to maximize our success in one area of our life, we must allow the other areas to inform our decisions.

 I don’t believe that you can create a battle between your “work” and your “life” and be successful in either, never mind both.
 I don’t believe that you can separate your faith from your work and still be successful.
 Your faith must inform your work and your work must enhance your faith.

 Who: My tribe consists of entrepreneurial leaders.
 The word entrepreneur comes from the French word meaning “to do more.”
 Entrepreneurs go beyond the status quo.
 They drive change.
 They do more with less.
 They make a difference.

 I think my message resonates best with those who are seeking to do more.
 They are driven.
 They are passionate.
 They take action.
 They struggle to ensure that they are not overcommitted.
 These individuals are fighting the good fight and putting everything on the line in order to be the best they can be.
 They take seriously their mission to leverage their gifts and talents to their greatest potential.